After just one year in government, we have a roadmap for the changes in the Employment Rights Bill.

 End unscrupulous fire and rehire practices to protect workers from being pressured into worse employment terms.

-Mandating consultation with workers about tip allocation.
+Mandate consultation with workers about tip allocation.

-Requiring employers to take “all reasonable steps” to prevent sexual harassment of their employees.
+Require employers to take “all reasonable steps” to prevent sexual harassment of their employees.

-New rights and protections for trade union representatives and strengthening trade unions’ right of access.
+Introduce new rights and protections for trade union representatives and strengthening trade unions’ right of access.

 In 2027, we will: